Fatal Motorcycle Accidents

 Domestic Partner Consortium

-There is also a claim for “Domestic Partner Consortium.”
+There is also a claim for a “domestic partner consortium.”
 This arises when the couple is not married but the couple has registered with the state as domestic partners.

 It is important to seek the advice of an attorney when someone dies from a motorcycle accident.